krypdkat/qubicbob/QUBIC_API_GUIDE.md

 This guide is for exchange developers and integrators who want to connect to Qubic.
 If you're familiar with Ethereum's JSON-RPC API, this guide will help you understand the differences and map concepts between the two.

-> [!WARNING]
+> [!NOTE]
-> This documentation is still work in  progress. please don't use it atm.
+> This documentation covers the Qubic JSON-RPC 2.0 API including WebSocket subscriptions.

 ## Table of Contents